-1. Posting photographs or videos of children other than your own, is strictly prohibited, including but not limited to, photographs or videos of children obtained through handheld devices, computers, video monitoring systems, childcare monitoring apps, or any other electronic device or transmission.

-- 2. Vulgar or abusive language, disparaging remarks, and/or references of a disparaging manner, personal attacks of any kind, or offensive terms targeting individuals or groups is strictly prohibited. - 3.
-Sharing and commenting on posts made by the organization's social media profiles (i.e. Facebook, Twitter, Instagram) is encouraged and appreciated.
-However, failing to comply with the regulations of our Social Media Policy in its entirety, is strictly prohibited.
+- Posting photographs or videos of children other than your own, is strictly prohibited, including but not limited to, photographs or videos of children obtained through handheld devices, computers, video monitoring systems, childcare monitoring apps, or any other electronic device or transmission. - 2.
+Vulgar or abusive language, disparaging remarks, and/or references of a disparaging manner, personal attacks of any kind, or offensive terms targeting individuals or groups is strictly prohibited. - Sharing and commenting on posts made by the organization's social media profiles (i.e., Facebook, Instagram, LinkedIn, and Twitter) is encouraged and appreciated.
+However, failing to comply with the regulations of our social media Policy in its entirety is strictly prohibited.

-The Boys & Girls Clubs of Lower Bergen County will use Social Media (i.e. Facebook, Twitter, Instagram) to further inform parents and guardians of upcoming events, club closures, and more.
-Be sure to follow us on Facebook, twitter and Instagram, and abide by our organization's Social Media Policy, as it is in place to ensure the safety and confidentiality of all our members.
+The Boys & Girls Clubs of Lower Bergen County will use social media (i.e. Facebook, Instagram, LinkedIn, and Twitter) to further inform parents and guardians of upcoming events, club closures, and more.
+Be sure to follow us on Facebook, Instagram, LinkedIn, and Twitter, and abide by our organization's social media Policy, as it is in place to ensure the safety and confidentiality of all our members.

-Philosophy on Discipline-8
+Philosophy on Discipline- 8

 Discipline: The Club uses a system of written incident reports to help children adhere to the rules.
 The rules we have will be strictly enforced for the safety of everyone who is attending or working at our Club.
-If a member is disruptive, disrespectful, or abusive to other members or staff they will be disciplined, and an incident report will be written.
-The Program Director or someone he/she designates will talk to the member to determine if some form of discipline or suspension is necessary.
-Staff may give the member a verbal warning, give a short "break" from activities or request a conference with the parent/guardian to discuss the behavior.
-We will depend heavily on parent/guardian support to help us enforce the rules of the Club, but occasionally we must suspend or expel a member based on the seriousness of the offense, or if a member is too frequently breaking the rules.
+If a member is disruptive, disrespectful, or abusive to other members or staff, they will be disciplined, and an incident report will be written.
+The Program Director or someone he/she designates, will speak to the member to determine if some form of discipline or suspension is necessary.
+Staff may give the member a verbal warning, give a short "break" from activities, or request a conference with the parent/guardian to discuss the behavior.
+We will depend heavily on parent/guardian support to help us enforce the rules of the Club, but occasionally we must suspend or expel a member, based on the seriousness of the offense, or frequency in which that member is breaking the rules.
 Parents must pick up their children when a third offense or major offense has occurred.